solliancenet/microsoft-redis-cache-migration/03_Migration/01_DataMigration.md

 - Export and configure Source Server configuration
 - Export and configure Target Server configuration
 - Export the instance objects (Users, etc.)
-- Export the data (if possible disable writing)
+- Export the data (if possible, disable writing)
 - Import the instance objects
 - Import the data
 - Validation